+1940s FASHION

+After the fall of France in 1940, Hollywood drove fashion in the United States almost entirely, with the exception of a few trends coming from war torn London in 1944 and 1945.
+America's own rationing hit full force, and the idea of fuction began to overtake fashion.
+Fabrics shifted dramatically as rationing and wartime shortages controlled import items such as silk and furs.
+Floral prints dominated the early 1940s, with the mid to late 40s also seeing what is sometimes refered to as "atomic prints" or geometric patterns and shapes.
+The color of fashion referred to the war, with patriotic nautical themes and dark greens and khakis.
+Trousers and wedges slowly replaced the dresses and more traditional heels due to shortages in stockings and gasoline.

+BEHIND THE SCENES

+Real to "Reel"

-Scenic Design by David P. Gordon Glossary iazz: American music developed especially from raatime and blues and characterized by propulsive syncopated rhythms, polyphonic ensemble playing, varying degrees of improvisation, and often deliberate distortions of pitch and timbre improvisation: a creation composed without prior preparation syncopation: a temporary displacement of the regular metrical accent in music caused typically by stressing the weak beat ragtime: music characterized by a syncopated melodic line and regularly accented accompaniment, evolved by black American musicians in the 1890s and played especially on the piano blues: melancholic music of black American folk origin, typically in a twelvebar sequence.
-It is often considered a precurser to jazz. dixieland: a kind of jazz with a strong two-beat rhythm and collective improvisation that originated in New Orleans in the early 20th century boogie woogie: a style of blues piano playing characterized by an up-tempo rhythm, a repeated melodic pattern in the bass, and a series of improvised variations in the treble THE HISTORY OF JAZZ Since the early 1900s, Broadway and jazz have had a very close relationship.
+Scenic Design by David P. Gordon

+jazz: American music developed especially from ragtime and blues and characterized by syncopated rhythms, varying degrees of improvisation, and often deliberate distortions of pitch and tone improvisation: a creation composed without prior preparation syncopation: when the accent in music is stressed on the off beat

+THE HISTORY OF JAZZ

+Since the early 1900s, Broadway and jazz have had a very close relationship.
 George Gershwin's Porgy and Bess included jazz-influenced tunes such as "Summertime," and Leonard Bernstein's music for West Side Story utilized bold jazz rhythms and horn arrangements.
-Musicals like these paved the road to Broadway for jazz shows like City of Angels.
+Musicals like these paved the road to Broadway for jazz shows like City of Anaels.

 Since its birth, jazz has had a significant impact on the Broadway stage.
 Early musicals contained elements of jazz and ragtime, and notable jazz singers and instrumentalists interpreted several well-known productions.
-Many of these memorable Broadway jazz tunes came from jazz's roots dating back to the 1700s and are now some of the most popular songs of our time.
-THE 1700s During the 1700s, when slavery was commonplace, many Africans were forced to work for Caucasian landowners.
+Many of these memorable Broadway jazz tunes came from jazz's roots dating back to the 1700s and are now some of the most popular sonas of our time.

+THE 1700s

+During the 1700s, when slavery was commonplace, many Africans were forced to work for Caucasian landowners.
 Slaves were required to perform manual labor and were often ordered not to speak.
 Since they were unable to speak with each other, slaves created work songs.
 When singing work songs, they would communicate messages that could not be shared in regular conversation.
 These work songs, often expressing religious beliefs and the desire for freedom, became the predominant form of communication for slaves.

+THE 1800s

-THE 1800s The 1800s welcomed many new cultures to the United States.
+The 1800s welcomed many new cultures to the United States.
 Immigrants from numerous European countries were arriving at a rapid rate and their musical traditions came with them.
-African American composer, Scott Joplin combined these European music traditions with African music, such as work songs, and introduced America to a new style of jazz known as ragtime.
-Ragtime is upbeat, but not speedy.
-When Scott Joplin was advisina young iazz musicians, he would tell them "...don't play this piece fast.
+African American composer, Scott Joplin combined these European music traditions with African music, such as work songs, and introduced America to a new style of jazz known as Ragtime.
+Ragtime is up-beat, but not speedy.
+When Scott Joplin was young advisina jazz musicians, he would tell them "...don't play this piece fast.
 It is never right to play ragtime fast."

 Scott Joplin

 THE 1900s-1920s

 The 1900s marked a new century and a new perspective on music.
 In New Orleans, new cultures were arriving and jazz was beginning to change.
 Ragtime still reigned as one of the most popular music styles of the time, but just as the 1920s approached, New Orleans was introduced to a new style of jazz.
 Small bands, with tubas, trombones, saxophones, clarinets, and basses, began to play the more expressive style, known as dixieland.